ZephyrJung/GoStudy/Fundamentals of concurrent programming.md

 ```

-A `for` statement with a `range` clausereads successive values sent on a channel until the channel is closed.
+A `for` statement with a `range` clause reads successive values sent on a channel until the channel is closed.

 ```
 func main() {